JaqiKal/task-master/TESTING.md

 - - -

 ### KNOWN issue

-* Within the `update_task` function, the application's handling of date inputs does not offer the same level of comprehensiveness as seen with the 'Priority' and 'Status' fields.
-While users can update the due date of tasks, the current implementation lacks robust validation and feedback mechanisms comparable to those provided for other task attributes.
-This discrepancy may lead to less intuitive user experiences when modifying task due dates, as the application does not guide users through the process with the same level of detail or error handling.
-Efforts to enhance the date handling feature are underway to ensure consistency across all aspects of task management within the application.

 * If the application frequently interacts with Google Sheets, reaching API rate limits could lead to temporary disruptions.